JimmyKenMerchant/RaspberryPi/sound_box/README.md

 * Flat and Powerful Sound Like Analogue, Tunable Tones

-* 4 Steps Volume, Predefined Macros of Music Codes and Scales.
+* 4 Steps Volume, Predefined Macros of Music Code and Scales.

 * MIDI IN, Modulation, Pitch Bend